Yusufmd24/Retail-Merchandising-Analytics/README.md

 ## 🗄️ Phase 2 — SQL Server: Schema & Analytical Queries

 All cleaned data was loaded into Microsoft SQL Server.
-Six production-quality analytical queries were written to answer the core business questions — each using appropriate SQL features for the task.
+Six production-quality analytical queries were written (only 5 shown here) to answer the core business questions — each using appropriate SQL features for the task.

 ### Schema — `fact_sales` DDL